 Machinery and equipment 11 years

 Furniture and equipment 10 years

-Forklifts and tractors 5 years
+Forklifts and tractors .
+5 years

-Data processing equipment 5 years
+Data proce essir na equipment .
+5 vears

 Leasehold improvements are amortized over the shorter of the lease term or the estimated life of the asset.